Digital SAT: How to prepare for vocabulary questions

 Expanding your vocabulary takes time and effort.
 Rather than trying to cram at the last minute, start studying now.
-Here are a couple of helpful ways to boost your vocabulary.
+This vocabulary list, which contains our carefully curated list of top 50 commonly tested words and their synonyms, is a great place to start.
+Here are a few other helpful ways to boost your vocabulary.

 way to learn new words is to read, since you are then able to see how the words are used in context.
 Preferably, read material that is a little challenging but that you find interesting.
-As you see unfamiliar words look them up.
-Keep a vocabulary journal or create a set of Quizlet flashcards or physical flashcards so that you can keep track of the new words you learn.
+As you see unfamiliar words look them up and write them down in a vocabulary journal or on flashcards. - Create flashcards.
+Use Quizlet or make physical flashcards so that you can keep track of the new words you learn.
+On each flashcard, write the word on one side and the definition plus a sentence using the word on the other side.
+Be sure to study your flashcards regularly!

 Techniques for answering vocabulary questions

-• Predict the answer.
+- Predict the answer.
 Vocabulary questions rarely have one glaringly obvious correct answer choice.
-Instead, two or more answer choices will usually seem reasonable at first glance.
+Instead, two or more answer choices may seem reasonable at first glance.
 If you immediately jump to the answer choices and start plugging them into the sentence, you may not readily be able to decide which answer is correct.
 In fact, you could probably make a case for every single answer choice if you really wanted to.
 This is because every answer choice is designed to sound appealing if you don’t pay attention to the context.
-Instead, try covering up those tricky answer choices, and read through the passage again.
+Instead, try covering up those tricky answer choices, and read through the passage.
 When you get to the underlined part, say the first word that pops into your head.
 (Seriously, trust your instincts on this one!)
 Nine times out of ten, you’ll come up with a word very similar to the correct answer.
+Often, you can even just steal a word from elsewhere in the paragraph.

 Need more individualized advice?